I'm in Love! (RuPaul's Drag Race All Stars): Episode

-Madison Beer and Tessa Thompson are guest judges.
-The runway category is Love the Skin You're In.
-Blair St. Clair, Jujubee, and Shea Couleé receive positive critiques, and Shea Couleé is deemed the top contestant of the week.
+RuPaul announces the runway category ("Love the Skin You're In"), then the fashion show commences.
+The judges deliver their critiques, deliberate, then share the results with the contestants.
+Shea Couleé is declared the top contestant of the week.
 India Ferrah, Mariah Paris Balenciaga, and Ongina receive negative critiques and are declared the bottom three contestants of the week.
-Backstage, Ongina tells the contestants that she's okay with going home, after thinking it's not fair for the other two contestants in the bottom to go home, which upsets the other contestants.
-It is then revealed that Drag Race season 5 and All-Stars season 2 contestant Alyssa Edwards is the lip-sync assassin.
-Shea Couleé and Alyssa Edwards face off in a lip-sync contest to "Neutron Dance" (1984) by The Pointer Sisters.
+Backstage, Ongina tells the contestants that she is okay with going home, after thinking it's not fair for the other two contestants in the bottom to go home, which upsets the other contestants.
+Back on the main stage, RuPaul reveals that Alyssa Edwards is the lip-sync assassin.
+Alyssa Edwards and Shea Couleé face off in a lip-sync contest to "Neutron Dance" (1984) by The Pointer Sisters.
 Shea Couleé wins the lip-sync and decides to eliminate Ongina from the competition.